uwcsc/codeybot/docs/SETUP.md

 > Codey is up!
 App version: \<app version>

 12. If you wish to stop the bot, just stop the command.

-## Requesting features for the bot

-We always welcome new feature requests for the bot :D

-1. You can view all the current feature requests [here](https://github.com/uwcsc/codeybot/issues).

-2. To request a new feature, click **New Issue**, and click the **Feature Request** template.

-3. Fill in the details of your feature request.

-## Making Features for the Bot

-1. Before working on a feature, make an issue, as described in the previous section.
-We want to document what people are working on, and so we can avoid two people working on the same feature.

-2. If you wish to work on the issue, ask one of the CodeyBot developers to assign you to the issue.

-3. When you're done, make a PR from your branch to `master`.

-4. Before your PR can be merged, you need to pass the pipeline.
-Often, one of the most common reasons why the pipeline fails is because the linter fails.
-To solve this, you can run `yarn lint` to see any linting issues you might have, or `yarn format` to automatically fix any linting issues in your code.